Combinatorics of faithfully balanced modules: Approximations for Nakayama algebras

 \section{Approximations for Nakayama algebras}

-In this section $\Lambda$ is a Nakayama algebra, meaning that all indecomposable projective and injective modules are uniserial.
+In this section $\Lambda$ is a Nakayama algebra, meaning that all indecomposable projective and injective modules are uniserial, see for example \cite[\S IV.2]{ARS}.
 It follows that any indecomposable module $X$ is uniserial, determined up to isomorphism by its length $\ell(X)$ and either its socle $\soc(X)$ or top $\Top(X)$.

 We fix an indecomposable module $X$.

 \begin{lem} Let $\phi:X\to U$ and $\phi':X\to U'$ be non-zero homomorphisms with $U,U'$ indecomposable. \begin{itemize} \item[(i)]If $\theta\in\End(U)$ satisfies $\theta\phi=\phi$, then $\theta$ is invertible. \item[(ii)]$\phi' = \theta\phi$ for some morphism $\theta:U\to U'$ $\Leftrightarrow$ $\ell(\Ker\phi) \le \ell(\Ker\phi')$ and $\ell(\coKer\phi) \le \ell(\coKer\phi')$. \item[(iii)]$\phi' = \theta\phi$ for some isomorphism $\theta:U\to U'$ $\Leftrightarrow$ $\ell(\Ker\phi) = \ell(\Ker\phi')$ and $\ell(\coKer\phi) = \ell(\coKer\phi')$. \end{itemize} \end{lem}